Young Malang: Production

 It was announced in April 2013 that filming had commenced and would continue on primary locations in Chandigarh, Zirakpur, Kasauli, Himachal Pradesh, with some shooting taking place in Italy.
 Producer Rahulinder Singh Sidhu, who made a career change from politics to film production with this project, explained the spirit behind the film's name, stating "It's not just a title; it's a state of mind.
 Those who are young will relate to it and those who are not so young will be able to take a nostalgic trip down the memory lane".

+Release

+Young Malang was theatrically released on 20 September 2013.

+Home Media Release

+For the digital audience, the movie is available for streaming on the Chaupal OTT platform.

 Music

 The songs of this film were sung by Mika, Javed Ali, Shafqat Amanat Ali, Sonu Kakkar, and J Riaz, along with the songs by the heroes of the film Yuvraj Hans, Balli Riar & Vinaypal Buttar.
 Young Malang introduced the trio of Raptilez 1O1, the Punjabi Rap Group that "rocked the nation" with their appearance on India's Got Talent.